Mercenary Character Unit

 - Talon: Cheap as chips, and now worth more than chips!
 It's fast as the dogs, and can make your target stationary, so it's much easier for the dogs to shoot it.
 Also it has enough Arm, and boxes to keep the attacking jack from tearing the dogs apart.
 With the "Crush" marshal ability, it's melee strikes can cause some serious hurt.

 - Freebooter: With Chain-attack: Grab & Smash, it can use the Marshal bonus from "Strike True" thrice, and dogs can make its target knocked down.
+WIth the Crush order the Freebooter can get three PS16 Weaponmaster attacks that autohit.
 Whereas the Talon supports the Dogs, the Dogs normally support the Freebooter.
+Best used with Captain Shae who lets it charge free.

 - Buccaneer: Same as the Talon, but doesn't hit as hard, and is squishier.
 The dogs doesn't need Knockdown as much as in mk2, so it's better to go with a Talon.